 Dr. Christianne Esposito-Smythers received a B.A. from Lafayette College in 1995 where she graduated Summa Cum Laude with a double major in Psychology and English.
 She received her M.S. in 1997 and her Ph.D. in 2000 in Clinical Psychology (Child Track) from Virginia Tech.
 She completed a Postdoctoral Fellowship in Clinical Child Psychology at the Warren Alpert Medical School of Brown University from 2000-2001.
 She completed a T32 NIAAA funded Postdoctoral Fellowship in alcohol intervention research at the Brown University Center for Alcohol and Addiction Studies from 2001-2003.
 After completing this fellowship, she joined the faculty as an Assistant Professor in the Department of Psychiatry and Human Behavior at the Warren Alpert Medical School of Brown University.
 She left Brown Medical School to join the Clinical Psychology faculty at George Mason University (GMU) in 2008.
-Dr. Esposito-Smythers is currently an Associate Professor in the Psychology Department at GMU, Director of Clinical Training/Program Director for the Clinical Psychology Doctoral Program at GMU, as well as an adjunct faculty in the Department of Behavioral and Social Sciences at Brown University.
+Dr. Esposito-Smythers is currently a Professor in the Psychology Department at GMU, Director of Clinical Training/ Program Director for the Clinical Psychology Doctoral Program at GMU, as well as an adjunct faculty in the Department of Behavioral and Social Sciences at Brown University.
 She is also a Licensed Clinical Psychologist.

-Dr. Esposito-Smythers’ research interests include the development and testing of cognitive-behavioral, family-focused, cognitive-behavioral interventions for adolescent suicidal behavior, depression, substance abuse, and other high risk behaviors.
+Dr. Esposito-Smythers’ research interests include the development and testing of cognitive-behavioral, family-focused, interventions for adolescent suicidal behavior, depression, substance abuse, and other high risk behaviors.
 In addition to outcomes, she studies mechanisms that underlie improvement in the context of these interventions.
 She is also interested in the dissemination and implementation of evidence-based interventions into community-based settings.
 Dr. Esposito-Smythers also studies risk factors and social-cognitive processes that underlie adolescent suicidality, substance abuse, and other high risk behaviors.
 Her research has been funded by grants from the National Institute of Mental Health, National Institute on Alcohol Abuse and Alcoholism, National Institute of Child Health and Human Development, American Foundation for Suicide Prevention, and Adolescent Medicine Trials Network for HIV/AIDS.
 Her papers have appeared in the Behavior Research and Therapy, Journal of Clinical Child and Adolescent Psychology, Journal of the American Academy of Child and Adolescent Psychiatry, Journal of Traumatic Stress, Suicide and Life Threatening Behavior, Journal of Substance Abuse Treatment, American Journal on Addictions, Alcoholism: Clinical and Experimental Research, and many other journals.
 She is sits on the Scientific Advisory Council for the American Foundation for Suicide Prevention, the Fairfax County Youth Suicide Review Team (Chair), and multiple Fairfax County workgroups dedicated toward improving access to evidence-based assessment and treatment for youth and families.

 Esposito-Smythers, C., Hadley, W., Curby, T., & Brown, L.K.
 (2017).
 Alcohol, self-harm, and HIV prevention among youth in mental health treatment: A randomized controlled pilot trial.
 Behaviour Research and Therapy. doi: 10.1016/j.brat.2016.11.005.
 PMC5345345